DominicJones/euro-ad-2023/euro-ad-2023.md

 ---

-## Implementing the adjoint: A specification
+## Constraints that the adjoint needs to fulfil

-A) A minimumally functional adjoint implementation requires:
+### A minimumally functional adjoint implementation requires:
 1. an adequate linear solver (such as GMRes)
 2. an adequate means of differentiating code (in house AD tool)
 3. differentiating the minimum code path to obtain adequate sensitivities
 4. support fundamental target builds (g++, clang, CPU + DD parallel)

-B) A usable adjoint implementation needs that, but with:
+### A useful adjoint implementation needs that, but with:
 1. parity memory overhead with the primal
 2. parity runtime with the primal
 3. capacity to converge on industrial scale problems

-C) A maintainable adjoint implementation needs all that, plus:
+### A maintainable adjoint implementation needs all that, plus:
 1. a guide to converting code to be differentiable 'in three easy steps'
 2. effectively zero code duplication
 3. support all target builds (as above, plus GPU: nNvidia, AMD)

+### Current status
--> Industrial scale problems can be solved, covering A and B. But, maintainability, C, presents significant difficulties.
+Industrial scale problems can be solved, covering the minimal and the useful specifications.
+However, maintainability presents significant, and seemingly intractable, difficulties.

 ---